mautic/user-documentation/docs/contacts/custom_fields.rst

 Locally defined countries and regions
 *************************************

-Since Mautic 5.1 it is possible to define custom countries and regions via locally hosted JSON files.
+Since Mautic 5.1 it's possible to define custom countries and regions via locally hosted JSON files.
 This is useful when you have a specific set of countries or regions that you want to use in your Mautic instance.
 You can define these in a file called ``countries.json`` or ``regions.json`` located in your defined ``upload_dir``.
 Example code snippets are below:

 .. code:: json